Get access to everything we publish when you sign up for Outside+.

 If you do choose to recover with a warm drink, keep in mind that people typically drink a smaller amount of fluid if it’s heated up, so it’s important to consume enough fluid to rehydrate post-workout.
 Also, many warm drinks will be lower in sodium and other electrolytes, so make sure you supplement your recovery drink with electrolytes too, says Goodson, if they’re not already in your warm beverage of choice.
 The beverages below are all healthy, nourishing drinks to help you replace lost fluids.
 Be sure to also get in the recommended amount of carbohydrates and protein (a ratio of 3 to 4 grams of carbohydrate to 1 gram of protein) to replenish glycogen stores and repair muscles.

-EPIC Provisions Bone Broth, $6.99 For Two-Serving Bottle
+EPIC Provisions Bone Broth | $6.99 (2 servings)

 Think of these ready-to-drink, nutrient-rich bone broths as soup rather than straight broth—they’re made with other ingredients like onions, celery, garlic and carrots.
-The bone broth is rich in protein (9 to 10 grams per 1-cup serving) and the electrolyte sodium, and it’s available in four satisfyingly savory flavors: Beef Jalapeño Sea Salt, Homestyle Savory Chicken, Turkey Cranberry Sage and Bison Apple Cider.
+The bone broth is rich in protein (9 to 10 grams per 1-cup serving) and the electrolyte sodium, and it’s available in four satisfyingly savory flavors: Beef Jalapeño Sea Salt, Homestyle Savory Chicken, Turkey Cranberry Sage, and Bison Apple Cider.

-This naturally energizing tea—made with powerhouse ingredients such as green tea, ginger and Siberian gingseng—has a pleasant citrus and mildly sweet flavor (even without mixing in any sweetener).
+This naturally energizing tea—made with powerhouse ingredients such as green tea, ginger, and Siberian gingseng—has a pleasant citrus and mildly sweet flavor (even without mixing in any sweetener).
 Served hot or cold, it’s a tasty way to get a hefty dose of antioxidants including vitamin C; however, because it has zero calories, it should mainly be used for rehydration (add a carb- and protein-rich snack to your recovery!).